Section 1 - Virtual Networks

 Go to the Azure portal and review your changes in the sbox-int-uksouth-fw,

 this will create a new public IP address.
-You can verify your new IP by looking at the IP configuration (in the IP Configuration
+You can verify your new IP by looking at the IP configuration (in the IP Configuration menu).
+On the right of

-the firewall menu, you should see something similar to fw-uksouth-sbox-int-palo-labsgoldenpathfelix-pip
+the firewall menu, you should see something similar to fw-uksouth-sbox-int-palo-labsgoldenpathfelix-pip.

 Resources would be similar to the following: